vipulwarthe/ML-GITHUB-ACTION-CICD/README.md

-## End to End MAchine Learning Project deployment using ECS and GITHUB Actions:
+## End to End MAchine Learning Project deployment using ECR, ECS, EC2 and GITHUB Actions:

 ## Install Docker on EC2 instance: